Maryland Eviction Notice

 Step 1: Provide Notice

 Landlords must issue the appropriate eviction notice based on the grounds for eviction.
-The notice must be served in a legally acceptable manner, which can include:
+Additionally, landlords must serve the notice in a legally acceptable manner, which can include:

-- Electronic notice (if previously agreed upon by the tenant).
+- Electronic notice (if tenants previously agreed upon this method)

 Step 2: File Initial Court Documents